craftcms/docs/docs/commerce/3.x/order-status-emails.md

 ### Name

-Enter the name of this email as it will be shown when managing it in the Control Panel.
+Enter the name of this email as it will be shown when managing it in the control panel.

 ### Email Subject